GadgetRenu

 What Does R2 Certification Mean in Plain English?

-The R2 standard was developed through a multi-stakeholder process involving the U.S. Environmental Protection Agency (EPA), electronics recyclers, original equipment manufacturers, and environmental groups.
+The R2 standard was originally developed through a multi-stakeholder process that involved the U.S. Environmental Protection Agency (EPA), electronics recyclers, original equipment manufacturers, and environmental groups.
 It was first published in 2008 and has been updated several times since, with the current version being R2v3 (released in 2020).

-In practical terms, R2 certification means a facility has been independently audited and verified to meet strict requirements in three areas:
+In practical terms, R2 certification means a facility has been independently audited and verified to meet documented requirements in three areas:

-1. Data security: Your personal information is destroyed using documented, verifiable processes that meet or exceed NIST 800-88 standards.
+1. Data security: Data on devices is destroyed using documented, verifiable data-sanitization procedures.

-3. Worker health and safety: Employees who handle electronics are trained and equipped to work safely, with proper ventilation, protective equipment, and procedures for handling hazardous materials like lithium batteries.
+3. Worker health and safety: Employees who handle electronics are trained and equipped to work safely, with appropriate ventilation, protective equipment, and procedures for handling hazardous materials like lithium batteries.

 How Does R2 Certification Protect My Personal Data?

-• Destroy: Physical destruction of the storage media (shredding, disintegrating, incinerating).
-Used when devices cannot be reused and data must be irrecoverable.
+• Destroy: Physical destruction of the storage media.
+Used when devices cannot be reused and the storage media needs to be rendered unusable.

-When you send your phone to GadgetRenu, here's what happens to your data:
+When you send a device to GadgetRenu, here is what happens to your data:

-1. Your device is logged into the tracking system with a unique identifier the moment it arrives at the facility.
+1. Your device is logged into the tracking system with a unique identifier the moment it arrives at GadgetRenu's New Jersey operation.

-4. A sanitization record is created documenting the device serial number, the date, the method used, and the verification result.
+4. A sanitization record is created documenting the device, the date, the process used, and the verification result.

-What Happens to My Device After an R2-Certified Company Receives It?
+What Happens to My Device After It Reaches a Recycling-Certified Process?

-R2 certification requires full chain-of-custody tracking for every device.
-Nothing disappears into a black box.
-Here's the lifecycle of a phone sold to GadgetRenu:
+R2 requires full chain-of-custody tracking for every device a facility handles.
+Here is the lifecycle of a phone sold to GadgetRenu:

 1. Intake and Logging

-Every device is photographed, cataloged by serial number, and entered into the tracking system.
-This creates a permanent record that the device was received and is now the responsibility of the facility.
+Every device is photographed, cataloged by serial number, and entered into a tracking system.
+This creates a permanent record that the device was received and is now the responsibility of the operation handling it.

 2. Data Sanitization